JacobJaffe/EMID/README.md

 ## Overview:
 A video feed monitors the surface, tracking the x-y position of each ball.
 The x-coordinate controls pitch, and the y-coordinate controls volume.
 By rolling a ball from the base of the SHIDI, a user determines the pitch and volume of the instrument.
 The surface, a pegboard, can have auxiliary structures attached to control the path of the balls.
 For example, guide rails can be inserted base-to-top of the SHIDI, enforcing discrete sets of playable notes by limiting the trajectory of the balls.
+Our software will process the video stream, mapping the positions of objects to MIDI.
+This MIDI data is sent to Reason.
+A Reason patch, uniquely assigned for each object (for example, a sin wave for one ball), recieves the MIDI data nd outputs sound.

 ## Architecture:
 The architecture of the SHIDI is divided into 9 components: 6 physical parts, and 3 digital modules.